iTwin/itwinjs-core/docs/overview/App.md

 App-specific backends are written in TypeScript/JavaScript and depend on `@bentley/imodeljs-backend`.
 A backend may also depend on common packages such as imodeljs-common, bentlejs-core, or geometry-core.
 See [backend portability](../learning/Portability.md#backend-portability).

 An app can use many services, both general-purpose and app-specific.

+App backends may use [logging](./Logging.md) to help with diagnosing problems.

 #### Backends for Frontends